1984 Dallas nightclub shooting

-The 1984 Dallas nightclub shooting was a mass shooting that occurred on June 29, 1984, in Dallas, Texas.
-Abdelkrim Belachheb, a 39-year-old Moroccan national and resident alien, opened fire in Ianni's Restaurant and Club, a bar, killing six and severely injuring one.
+On June 29, 1984, a mass shooting occurred at a bar in Dallas, Texas, United States.
+Abdelkrim Belachheb, a 39-year-old Moroccan national and resident alien, opened fire in Ianni's Restaurant and Club, killing six and severely injuring one.

 As under Texas law multiple murder by itself was not one of the aggravating factors required to make murder a capital crime, Belachheb could not be sentenced to death.
 The shooting resulted in a change in Texas law making multiple murder itself a capital crime, and Belachheb was instead sentenced to life in prison.
 The shooting also resulted in criticism of American immigration policy, as Belachheb was able to get a visa despite being a fugitive in both Belgium and Morocco.
 Shortly after the 30th anniversary of the shooting, The Dallas Morning News described it as "Dallas’ worst mass murder".

 Shooting

 Fifteen minutes after midnight on June 29, 1984, Abdelkrim Belachheb opened fire in the Ianni's Restaurant and Club bar in Dallas, Texas.
 Belachheb was having an argument with a woman, before she shoved him away on the dance floor and called him a "monkey".
 Belachheb blew her a kiss and left the bar, returning with a Smith & Wesson 459 from his car.
 He told the woman "I've had enough with you", shot the woman point blank, and then walked down the row of bar stools, shooting four others.
 Belachheb exited the bar, but then returned and shot and killed another man.
 Belachheb then fled the bar, shooting a seventh man as he escaped.
-Three of the six killed were shot execution-style, with the gun held to their heads.
-He fired another shot at an employee outside of the building.

 Belachheb was described as being calm during the shooting.
 After fleeing the club, he drove his car into a telephone pole, which the police traced to him.
 Belachheb was arrested at a friend's house, 3 mi from the crash site, less than 2 hours later.

 Five victims died at the scene, while the woman who had argued with Belachheb died en route to Parkland Memorial Hospital.
 One victim was left in serious condition, but survived.
+Three of the six killed were shot execution-style, with the gun held to their heads.
+They were four women and two men, aged 32 to 49.